Masonry: Brick

-Solid brickwork is made of two or more wythes of bricks with the units running horizontally (called stretcher bricks) bound together with bricks running transverse to the wall (called "header" bricks).
+A solid brickwork wall is made of two or more vertical layers (wythes) of bricks with those running horizontally (stretcher bricks) bound together with those running transverse to the wall (header bricks).
 Each row of bricks is known as a course.
-The pattern of headers and stretchers employed gives rise to different 'bonds' such as the common bond (with every sixth course composed of headers), the English bond, and the Flemish bond (with alternating stretcher and header bricks present on every course).
+The pattern of headers and stretchers employed gives rise to different bonds such as the common bond (with every sixth course composed of headers), the English bond, and the Flemish bond (with alternating stretcher and header bricks present on every course).
 Bonds can differ in strength and in insulating ability.
 Vertically staggered bonds tend to be somewhat stronger and less prone to major cracking than a non-staggered bond.